The Question- Does FLSA Claims Survive Death

-While it may seem somewhat obscure and fatalistic, over the years the Employment Lawyers at LaBar & Adams, P.A. have been confronted with the issue of whether under Federal Law a deceased employee’s claim for unpaid overtime or minimum wage pursuant to the Fair Labor Standards Act (“FLSA”) survives to the employee’s estate.
+We have been confronted with the issue of does a deceased employee’s claim for unpaid overtime or minimum wage survives an employee’s death.
 This question has should be answered in the affirmative.

 The analysis must start with the Federal Rules of Civil Procedure.
 Rule 25(a)(1) provides that the Court may order substitution “[i]f a party dies and the claim is not extinguished.”
-The rule further provides that a motion to substitute needs to be filed by a party, decedent’s successor, or decedent’s representative within 90 days of service of a statement noting the death.
-Thus, the inquiry is:
+The rule goes on to provide that a motion to substitute needs to be filed by a party, decedent’s successor, or decedent’s representative within 90 days of service of a statement noting the death.
+As such the inquiry is:

 - has a party died;